 You will find many shops and eatery joints on the outskirts and in the lanes leading to this temple.
 Here you will find Lord Shiva’s favorite sweet – Kalakand.
 People buy Kalakand and offer it to Lord Shiva at the temple.

-A shining Shivling is established at the main hall of the temple.
+A shining Shivling is established in the main hall of the temple.
 Due to this shining and silvery Shivling, this temple is also referred to as the silver Shivling temple in Agra.

 On our way back, the guide showed us Doctor’s lane or Vaidd Gali.